bersavosh/XRB-LrLx_pub/README.md

    - [About](https://github.com/bersavosh/XRB-LrLx_pub#about)

 ## List of sources:
 All the sources included in this database and plot are tabulated below.
-Additionally, there are available in CSV and python pickle formats.
+Additionally, the database is available in CSV and python pickle formats.
 A version of the LrLx plot with all sources labeled is available [here](https://bersavosh.github.io/files/lrlx_plot.jpg).

 |                   Name |    Type | Golbular Cluster |                                                                                                 Reference |
 |------------------------|---------|------------------|-----------------------------------------------------------------------------------------------------------|